paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.apache.ivy:ivy  2.4.0
- - a level        3 dependency among 1 (possibly transitive) uses

-2014-12-22 16:40  2.4.0 ***
+   - a level 3 dependencies among 1 (possibly transitive) uses 2014-12-22 16:40  2.4.0 ***

 ========================================================================
 Presently in use: org.apache.lucene:lucene-analyzers-common  4.10.3
- - a level        2 dependency among 1 (possibly transitive) uses

-2018-01-14 09:36  7.2.1
+   - a level 2 dependencies among 1 (possibly transitive) uses 2018-01-14 09:36  7.2.1
 2017-12-19 09:03  7.2.0
 2017-10-23 15:58  5.5.5